C. Radhakrishnan: Life

 In July 2014, Radhakrishnan was awarded the Moortidevi Award for the year 2013 for his novel Theekkadal Kadanhu Thirumadhuram.
 He was conferred the Ezhuthachan Puraskaram for the year 2016.
-Other literary recognitions include the Mathrubhumi Literary Award in 2015, K. P. Kesava Menon Memorial Award in 2016, the Madhava Mudra, Nalappadan Award and Thrikkavu Devi Puraskaram.
+Other literary recognitions include the Mathrubhumi Literary Award in 2015, K. P. Kesava Menon Memorial Award in 2016, the Madhava Mudra, Nalappadan Award(2016)-for his Holistic Contributions to Malayalam Literature (Nalappadan Memorial Cultural Society-NMCS) and Thrikkavu Devi Puraskaram.

 Radhakrishnan was editor of the Malayalam magazine Piravi published by the School of Bhagavad Gita.
 He was the former chief editor of Madhyamam Daily from 16 August 1999 to 1 September 2001.